-At December 31, 2020, the Office had deposits of \$868,077 with the Louisiana Asset Management Pool (LAMP), which is included in cash and cash equivalents on page 9 and page 11.
+At December 31, 2021, the Office had deposits of \$868,477 with the Louisiana Asset Management Pool (LAMP).
 LAMP is administered by LAMP, Inc., a non-profit Authority, organized under the laws of the State of Louisiana.
 Only local government entities having contracted to participate in LAMP have an investment interest in its pool of assets.